shumbor/accel-ppp-docs/configuration/ipoe.rst

 **attr-dhcp-client-ip=<attribute>**
     By default is not defined.

-    Specified radius attribute which contains ip address for asign to client.
+    Specified radius attribute which contains ip address for assign to client.
 Example with existing attribute:

 .. code-block:: sh